 Thankfully, he did make a full recovery, but, started gaining weight.
 I suspect his owners were giving him too many treats, in order to break him of the sock habit.
 That part was accomplished, but it came to the point where just walking would cause severe breathing difficulties.
 I always try to be honest with my clients, albeit diplomatic.
 My concern was for Muskoka’s health and I gave Rick and Janet some suggestions to help him lose weight, (prescription diet food and no more of those 50 calorie a pop “Marrow Treats”.)
 To their credit, they took this advice to heart.
 Muskoka’s next visit was about 8 months later and he was a svelte and handsome Dude, with plenty of energy.

 All was well for a long time, then came the unhappy news that Muskoka had injured his right knee and needed another operation.
 Sadly, he wasn’t quite the same after that, (similar to most of us with gimpy knees), but, the weight stayed off and he was otherwise a normal Lab.
 As is often the case, his left knee started to go too and a few more years went by, with him hobbling around.
-Came to the point where he could barely move and wouldn’t eat.
+It came to the point where he could barely move and wouldn’t eat.
 Dogs are often adept at conveying the message that they want to go to their final rest.
 Rick and Janet heeded the signs and said one final goodbye to their boy when he was 13; that’s 80 in human years.

 Tears were shed by all.
 Muskoka had been coming to my home since he was a mere lad of 18 months.
 On a happy note, it was less than a year later that Parker came into the family.
 A grand nephew of Muskoka, he had similar facial features, but, a completely different personality.